K-Mistele/bladerunner/CPP/GhostLight/README.md

 # GhostLight
-GhostLight is a C++ shellcode loader that uses `CreateRemoteThread` to inject shellcode into a process.
+GhostLight is a C++ shellcode loader that uses kernel system calls to inject shellcode into a process.
+Specifically, it packs a `.asm` file that contains the system calls it uses pulled from `ntdll.dll` to bypass userland API hooking.
+Note that this will not bypass hooking in the kernel.
+The assembly file contains implementations of the syscalls for Windows 7, Windows 8, and Windows 10.

+Syscall assembly file is generated with https://github.com/jthuraisamy/SysWhispers.
+I picked out only the ones I need to minimize the footprint:
+* `NtCreateProcess`
+* `NtOpenProcess`
+* `NtAllocateVirtualMemory`
+* `NtWriteVirtualMemory`
+* `NtProtectVirtualMemory`
+* `NtCreateThread`
+* `NtClose`

+However, I haven't yet switched `OpenProcess` for `NtOpenProcess` or `NtCreateProcess` for `CreateProcessA` since they're hard to figure out the right arguments for.
+Helpful documentation can be found here: http://undocumented.ntinternals.net

 ## How it Works
-1. Create a new process by launching a chosen executable
+1. Create a new process by launching a chosen executable or open an existing process
-2. Use the handle on the launched process to reserve memory in the new process
+2. Use the handle on the launched process to reserve memory read/write memory in the new process
-3. Inject shellcode into that new RWX memory
+3. Inject shellcode into that new RW memory
+4. Change memory protection to execute-only to prevent need for RWX memory
-4. Create a new thread in that process to run the shellcode
+5. Create a new thread in that process to run the shellcode

 ### Very important addendum
 Lots of shellcode loaders take the easy way out by using `VirtualAllocEx` to allocate `PAGE_EXECUTE_READWRITE` (rwx) memory.
 This type of memory is often considered suspicious,